-Alecia of Marriage Life stirred up a bit of controversy this week with I’m Responsible For My Husband’s Affair.
+Alecia of Marriage Life stirred up a bit of controversy this week with I’m Responsible For My Husband’s Affair (website now gone).

-While I do not fully agree with her that “Any one of us, given the right timing and circumstances is capable of having an affair” I do agree with her that we can push our spouse to commit sins.
+While I don’t fully agree with her that “Any one of us, given the right timing and circumstances is capable of having an affair” I do agree with her that we can push our spouse to commit sins.

-Now before you tell me I am wrong, let me cite my source – Jesus:
+Now before you tell me I’m wrong, let me cite my source – Jesus:

 “…whoever causes one of these little ones who believe in me to sin, it would be better for him to have a great millstone fastened around his neck and to be drowned in the depth of the sea.
 Woe to the world for temptations to sin!
 For it is necessary that temptations come, but woe to the one by whom the temptation comes!”
 [Mt 18:6-7 ESV]